“Well, there’s not a taco big enough for a man like me

 That’s not all.
 The menu also offers huge asada fries, flautas, tostadas, asada and brisket burgers and molcajetes by the pound.
 Breakfast burritos and breakfast plates give you another reason to get up early while dinner plates offer multi-item options sure to please.
 Don Choche’s burgers aren’t just a conventional all beef patty creation.
 One of the giant burgers comes with “a huge pile of asada on top” while the other is adorned with “a load of green chile brisket.”
 That’s meat upon meat, sure to please all of us with a carnivorous bent.
 Oh, there’s a dessert menu, too and it’s as tempting as the entrees.

-27 July 2019: You’ll want to start with a trip or eight to the fresh salsa bar where an endorphin-generating treasure trove of salsas may prove addictive.
+13 January 2022: You’ll want to start with a trip or eight to the fresh salsa bar where an endorphin-generating treasure trove of salsas may prove addictive.
 We didn’t find a dud among the six we tried–green chile, chile de arbol, tomatillo, pico de gallo, chile piquin and chipotle–and had to replenish our basket of red and yellow chips twice.
 Every one of the salsas bites back with the vengeance of high Scoville unit potency, especially the chile de árbol (literally tree chile).
 Even the chipotle and tomatillo salsas, both tempered with sour cream, were pleasantly piquant.
+Two new favorites are rarities in the Duke City salsa scene.
+One is a pineapple salsa with a fiery temperament and the sweet tanginess of pineapple.
+The other is a peanut (cacahuate) salsa which originates in the Mexican state of Puebla and has yet to catch on in the fruited plain.

 27 July 2019: Not knowing what to expect in terms of portion size, we ordered a quesadilla (two ten-inch tortillas with your choice of filling, cilantro, onion, salsa, crema and cheese) as an appetizer.
 Our choice of meat was the intriguing green chile brisket.
 It wasn’t the most aesthetically-pleasing quesadilla we’ve ever had, but for sheer delight and deliciousness, few quesadillas even come close.
 To put it mildly, the green chile brisket is spectacular–tender tendrils of shredded brisket infused with a smoky green chile of medium piquancy.
 My Kim enjoyed hers with crema while my choice was the chipotle salsa.